olefriis/Eco2-rust/README.md

 require an `eco2 read`, though, since this command can take care of reading the secret from the thermostat, whereas `eco2 sync` will fail if the tool does not know that secret.)

+If you do `eco2 set` followed by an `eco2 read`, the values you have set will be discarded.
+You can use this to get rid of unwanted changes to the thermostat.

 ### Listing thermostats
 It's sometimes nice to get an overview of which thermostats you have in your